MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/optical.md

 * Simple polarization - recommended for finding the best image of the sample, e.g., crystals of rocks or minerals, etc.
 * Differential interference contrast (DIC) - recommended for observing fine unevenness (wave) that cannot be found with other observation methods

 The _Best Image_ feature gives a quick preview of how the sample looks in each observation mode, and allows quick selection of the preferred mode.
-The [DSX1000 Digitical Microscope Operation Manual](https://www.dropbox.com/scl/fi/bmfph79975i1p0wv4pbuf/DSX1000-Application-M-E.pdf?rlkey=fzmbq39hr926gpbbtgft9fxxt&dl=0) offers detailed instructions on use of the _Best Image_ feature on page 52, and detailed explanations of each observation mode starting on page 63.
+The [DSX1000 Digital Microscope Operation Manual](https://www.dropbox.com/scl/fi/bmfph79975i1p0wv4pbuf/DSX1000-Application-M-E.pdf?rlkey=fzmbq39hr926gpbbtgft9fxxt&dl=0) offers detailed instructions on use of the _Best Image_ feature on page 52, and detailed explanations of each observation mode starting on page 63.

 <figure>
   <a href="../assets/img/tutorials/optical/BestImage.gif" target="_parent"><img src="../assets/img/tutorials/optical/BestImage.gif" alt="Best image" style="width:32%;"></a>